19th Century Prisons: User Guide

 Clicking on a Prison name in the left-hand column will direct you to the entry on that prison in the database (see Individual Prisons above), and from that page it is possible to see all the records associated with a specific institution.

-Please note that the primary organisation of Prison History by institutions rather than records means that some archival documents which relate to multiple prisons will appear twice in the list of Prison Records.
+Please note that the primary organisation of the 19th Century Prisons Database by institutions rather than records means that some archival documents which relate to multiple prisons will appear twice in the list of Prison Records.
 Please bear this in mind if you are interested in the relationship of a document to a particular institution (see the ‘Prison’ column in the table to distinguish).
 However, documents which relate to more than one category (such as management, daily business, staff, etc) do not appear twice within the record for an institution, and thus not in the browse list either.

-The catalogues and collections of the following repositories were searched in detail to create the lists of surviving archival material in Prison History.
+The catalogues and collections of the following repositories were searched in detail to create the lists of surviving archival material in the 19th Century Prisons database.
 In addition, staff at the majority of these repositories were contacted and invited to suggest additional material not yet visible on any electronic catalogues.

 Some repositories contained no relevant material but have been included in this list for the sake of comprehensiveness.
-Similarly, material from other repositories may also appear in Prison History, having been suggested for inclusion by archivists and researchers, but because these repositories were not systematically searched, they have not been included in the list below.
+Similarly, material from other repositories may also appear in the 19th Century Prisons database, having been suggested for inclusion by archivists and researchers, but because these repositories were not systematically searched, they have not been included in the list below.